“The day is coming when a single carrot, freshly observed, will set off a revolution.” — Paul Cezanne

 Tip: One of the easiest methods to protect garden crops from flying insects is the floating row cover.
 Simply cover loosely over seed beds to allow plenty of slack for plant growth.
 Garden staples or rocks can be used to secure the fabric to the ground.

-Biennial.
-Carrots will cross-pollinate, so isolate 1/4 mile from other carrots the second year when going to seed.
-Harvest in the fall before a hard frost.
-Trim the tops to 1 inch and store roots in slightly damp sawdust, sand or leaves in a root cellar over the winter.
+This biennial will cross-pollinate, so isolate 1/4 mile from other carrots during the second year when plants are going to seed.
+Plants can tolerate a light frost, but make sure to harvest in the fall before a hard frost.
+Trim the tops to 1 inch and store roots in lightly damp sawdust, sand or leaves in a root cellar over the winter.
 Replant in the spring and harvest seed heads when dry.